Snowflakes, candy canes, gingerbread people, twinkling lights, letters that begin, "Dear Santa, I’ve been good. I want, wish, dream to have …”

 Hope was the reason I kept on breathing.
 Hope gave my wounded wings power to heal and fly.
 Purpose and passion bloomed and gave me strength to survive that awful Christmas ... and the next ... until my daughter was able to come back to me.
 As I knew he would, her father physically, emotionally, and sexually abused her.
 We had a lot of healing to do.

 I cannot forget that past.
 It haunts my sleep with nightmares and my waking hours with fear, grief, and PTSD.
 When panic tries to call, I pin my hope on the Christ of Christmases past - before my son died and the lives of my daughter and I were turned upside down.
-Christ was my hope that one day, the truth of who killed my son would be exposed to the light and justice would be restored.
+Christ was my hope that one day, the true facts of who killed my son would be exposed to the light and justice would be restored.

 Christ is my joy and life.
 He gave me the courage to become my children’s’ voice when they couldn’t speak for themselves.